KingContaria/FastQuit/README.md

 ### Configure

-To configure the mod, go to .minecraft/config/fastquit-config.txt There is currently two options to configure:
+To configure the mod, go to .minecraft/config/fastquit-config.txt or open the config screen from [ModMenu](https://modrinth.com/mod/modmenu).

+There is currently two options to configure:

 **showToasts**: